shangzixie/my_knowledge_dictionary/9_Database/postgreSQL/structure/table_structure.md

 every item pointer points to a tuple, every item pointer is 4 bytes.
 Line pointers form a simple array, which plays the role of index to the tuples.
 Each index is numbered sequentially from 1, and called offset number.
 When a new tuple is added to the page, a new line pointer is also pushed onto the array to point to the new one.

+### Special Space (Special Section in page)

+`Special Space` which can contain anything the access method wishes to store.
+For example, b-tree indexes store links to the page's left and right siblings, as well as some other data relevant to the index structure.
+Ordinary tables do not use a special section at all (indicated by setting `pd_special` to equal the page size).

+`pd_special` is for indexes.
+In the page within tables, it points to the end of the page.
+(In the page within indexes, it points to the beginning of `Special Space` which is the data area held only by indexes and contains the particular data according to the kind of index types such as B-tree, GiST, GiN, etc.)

 ## Tuple Structure

 Heap tuples in table pages are classified as a usual data tuple and a TOAST tuple.
 This section describes only the usual tuple.